-Do I Qualify for a Small Business Credit Card?
+How To Qualify for a Small Business Credit Card

-- You own a legal business.
-If you already own a business, you can apply for a small business credit card.
-You will be required to submit your Employer Identification Number (EIN) and your Social Security number.
+You can apply for a small business credit card if you already own a business.
+You must submit your Employer Identification Number (EIN) and your Social Security number.
 Your personal credit report will be used to determine approval for a new credit card, so you should have good credit.

-- You’re starting a new business.
-It’s important to keep track of your finances, including keeping your personal and business expenses separate.
-Small business credit cards are a useful tool for new businesses separating business and personal finances.
-Plus, the extra capital can help your new business grow!
+It’s essential to keep track of your finances, including keeping your personal and business expenses separate.
+Small business credit cards are a helpful tool for new businesses separating business and personal finances.
+Plus, the extra capital can help your new business grow.
 Most start-ups don’t last long, so banks may look at new business applications in more detail since they pose a higher risk.

-- You’re already in business (but don’t realize it).
 Even if your business doesn’t have a legal structure, you may qualify as a business and be able to apply for a small business credit card.
-If you’re earning income from performing a service, working as an independent contractor, or selling goods for a profit, then you’re operating a business.
-You don’t need to worry about creating a full business plan or even thinking of a business name, because you are the business and business name is your name.
+If you’re earning income from performing a service, working as an independent contractor, or selling goods for a profit, you’re operating a business.
+You don’t need to worry about creating a business plan or even thinking of a business name because you are a sole proprietor and can just use your name as the business name.

 A sole proprietorship is the easiest way for individuals to qualify as a small business.
 A sole proprietor is simply a person who owns a business and is responsible for its debts.